Bayesian semiparametric modelling of phase-varying point processes: Random Bernstein polynomial-based registration of multiple point processes

 \begin{theorem} Let $F_1,\dots,F_n \iid \pi$ with Fr\'echet--Wasserstein mean $F$, and with induced priors $T_i$ and $\Pi_i$ as defined in \eqref{warp} and \eqref{regist}.
 For any continuous strictly increasing $\mathbb{F}_1, \dots, \mathbb{F}_n \in \Delta$, with Fr\'echet--Wasserstein mean $\mathbb{F}$, transport maps $\mathbb{T}_i = \mathbb{F}_i^{-1} \circ \mathbb{F}$, and registered discrete measures $P_i = \mathbb{T}_{i\#}^{-1} \widetilde \Pi_i$, and for any $\varepsilon > 0$ the following events occur with positive probability:

-for $i = 1, \dots, n$. \end{theorem} Claims (a), (b), and (c) in the Theorem~\ref{th1} respectively state that the joint Bernstein prior, the Fr\'echet--Wasserstein mean, and the warp functions have large Kolmogorov-Smirnov support.
+for $i = 1, \dots, n$. \end{theorem} Claims (a), (b), and (c) in the Theorem~\ref{th1} respectively state that the joint Bernstein prior, the Fr\'echet--Wasserstein mean, and the warp functions have large Kolmogorov--Smirnov support.
 Claim (d) states that the registered point processes have large Wasserstein support.
-The proof actually shows that the intersection of these four events (a)-(d) has positive probability.
+The proof actually shows that the intersection of these four events (a)--(d) has positive probability.
+Whilst the latter properties may not look surprising ex-post, as their proofs show they are not straightforward facts.